MrSud0/baseline-chatbot/README.md

 1. Clone this repository to your local machine: `git clone https://github.com/YOUR_USERNAME/YOUR_REPOSITORY.git`
 2. Navigate to the root directory of the project: `cd YOUR_REPOSITORY`
 3. Build the Docker image: `docker build -t chatbot .`
 4. Run the Docker container: `docker run -p 5000:5000 -e OPENAI_API_KEY=YOUR_API_KEY chatbot`.
-You can also create an .env file and add the key there.
+5. You can also create an .env file and add the key there, then run the container as `docker run -p 5000:5000 chatbot`.

 ## Usage